SmartMeshFoundation/Photon/README.md

   go install
 ```
 ## Listing API
   SmartRaiden API has the main functions of Raiden Network API.
-Detailed function description please refer to[ Getting started with the Raiden API](http://raiden-network.readthedocs.io/en/stable/api_walkthrough.html) and [Raiden’s API Documentation ](http://raiden-network.readthedocs.io/en/stable/rest_api.html) in the official documentation of Raiden Network.
+Detailed function description please refer to[ Getting started with the SmartRaiden API](https://smartraiden.readthedocs.io/en/stable/api_walkthrough/) and [SmartRaiden’s API Documentation ](https://smartraiden.readthedocs.io/en/stable/rest_api/) in the official documentation of SmartRaiden.
 The primary API list and description are as follows：

 * QueryingNodeAddress 　　　　　　 　Query a node address
 * QueryingNodeAllChannels　　　　　　Query all channels of a node